 Reasonable accommodations for students with disabilities under the Americans with Disabilities Amendments Act of 2008 and Section 504 of the Rehabilitation Act of 1973 may include physically accessible rooms and/or private rooms or bathrooms for students with mobility or certain chronic medical conditions (e.g., autoimmune disorders, cancer, etc.), or visual or tactile fire alarms or other safety devices for students who are Deaf or have a hearing loss.

 In addition, adjustments can often be made for students with temporary injuries or chronic respiratory or other medical conditions that do not rise to the level of disability.
-For example, a student recovering from knee surgery may be relocated to a ground floor, or a student with asthma or severe allergies may desire a carpet-free room.
+For example, a student recovering from knee surgery may be relocated to a ground floor, or a student with asthma or severe allergies may require a carpet-free room.
 Assistance for these conditions may be offered, as space permits.